TOWARDS THE ABOLITION OF NUCLEAR WEAPONRY: A THEOLOGICAL APPROACH

 alone satanic countries, should never possess god-like weapons.

-The production of new nuclear weapons and doctrines, known only
+nuclear weapons and doctrines, known only

 to the President and His circle, follows, as do wars on those